-Now that we’ve seen it’s possible to have a website at no cost, you might be wondering if you can also create a free online store.
-We’ve taken a look at these four tools and checked their offer:
+Now that we’ve seen it’s possible to have a website at no cost, you might be wondering if you can also create free online stores.
+We’ve taken a look at these two tools and checked their offer:

 |Webstarts||Complete online store||Webstarts not only lets you add up to 10 products, but you can also accept credit card payments through Stripe, WePay or Authorize.net.
 Inventory management is included and there’s even an option to sell digital goods.
 The only downside is that you are limited to 20 sales per day.
 But hey, then you should really think about a paid upgrade.|